Let Kids Be Kids Campaign Launch

 The ASC provides information and a range of resources and tools aimed to build the capacity and capability of sport to provide safe, fair and inclusive sporting environments.

 ACT Human Rights Commission

 There are two Human Rights Commissioners of relevance to the sport and recreation industry:

 - ACT Human Rights and Discrimination Commissioner – can investigate complaints about unlawful discrimination, vilification and sexual harassment in a wide range of areas, including sport.
 The Commissioner provides a free, confidential conciliation process as well as training, resources and information about human rights and discrimination law.

 - Children & Young People Commissioner (CYPC) – can investigate complaints about services for children and young people and provides advice regarding resolving concerns.
 The Commissioner can also assist clubs and associations to strengthen their policies and procedures and provides Child Safe Child Friendly training.

-The Office provides care and protection services to children and young people and is responsible for youth justice services.
-The Office also support early intervention services for Children & Young People & their families through the Child & Family Centres and Children Youth & Family Support program including Gateway Services.
+Child and Youth Protection Services (CYPS) within the Community Services Directorate provides care and protection services to children and young people and is responsible for youth justice services.
+CYPS also support early intervention services for Children & Young People & their families through the Child & Family Centres and Children Youth & Family Support program including Gateway Services.
 This is the agency to contact if concerned with the care or safety of a child or young person in the ACT.

-The Office of Regulatory Services is responsible for the provision of a broad range of registration, licensing and other public interest services to the ACT community.
+Access Canberra is responsible for the provision of a broad range of registration, licensing and other public interest services to the ACT community.
 This includes the management of the Working with Vulnerable People (Background Checking) Act 2011.
-The Act requires people who have contact with vulnerable people while engaging in regulated activities and services to register with ORS within specified timeframes.
+The Act requires people who have contact with vulnerable people while engaging in regulated activities and services to register with Access Canberra.

 You Can Play